 Being able to update the content of your touchscreen experience will be an important consideration.
 If you have a Content Management System (CMS) for your experience and it is online this means you can update content remotely from any location.
 The touchscreen experience can also access the CMS, from any location in the world, which means any update will be instantly reflected in the experience wherever it is in the world.

 The update does rely on the experience having access to the internet, but this only needs to happen when accessing new content, once it is downloaded the experience will still work without any internet connection.

 This is a powerful feature that puts complete control in your hands and gives you a great amount of flexibility, you can even run multiple touchscreen experiences all with different content in different locations.

 So, there we have it!
 An interactive touchscreen can be an excellent addition to your firm’s event or customer-facing space, as they provide a great way to connect with your audience and let them find all the information they need in an immersive and memorable way.
 The possibilities are virtually endless!

-Because of this, it can seem a little overwhelming at first, which is why if you’re seriously considering developing an interactive touchscreen experience, we’d recommend seeking out 2 – 3 different touchscreen specialists and see what they can offer you (we’ve added some more advice in our recent blog on the subject, too).
+Because of this, it can seem a little overwhelming at first, which is why if you’re seriously considering developing an interactive touchscreen experience, we’d recommend seeking out 2 – 3 different touchscreen specialists and see what they can offer you (we’ve added some more advice in our recent blog on finding the best interactive touchscreen display developer for your project).
 Even if it’s just for some free, no-strings advice!

 They should also be happy to show you previous examples of their work on similar projects.

-If you’d like to learn more about what’s possible with an interactive touchscreen experience use the handy contact form below to get in touch with us.
+If you’d like to learn more about what’s possible with an interactive touchscreen experience, get in touch today on +44 (0)117 329 1712 or firstname.lastname@example.org.
 We’re always happy to answer any questions or talk you through your options.
 We read and respond to every message we receive.